-As part of submitting your grant application you must1 include mapping of the location of the project site(s) where you propose to carry out on-ground works (including surveying or monitoring activities).
-This document contains guidance on how to create the required maps for the Department of the Environment and Energy.
+As part of submitting your grant application you must1 include mapping of the location of the project site(s) where you propose to carry out on-ground activities.
+This document contains guidance on how to create the required map.
 Note: If your project contains a culturally sensitive site, you may map an area larger than the site (but that still encompasses the site) to prevent its exact location being revealed.